Tanesha Beckford, MD

 - Funded researchers specializing in gender differences in medicine

 - International employment with focus on (but not limited to) gender based violence, human trafficking, mental health, sexually transmitted diseases, health services to rural communities, etc.

-- Appointments with Department of Health and Human Services.
+- Appointments with the Department of Health and Human Services

 Academic vs. community positions

 When choosing between academic, community, or global positions after fellowship, this is typically determined by the applicant's personal career aspirations.
 For example, those with strong research interests gravitate toward academia, whereas others may seek appointments working in underserved areas.

 - Warren Alpert Medical School of Brown University (Rhode Island Hospital): Sex and Gender in Emergency Medicine